-I spent a couple years capitulating, attempting to negotiate and fix the problems between us believing that if I gave respect I would eventually receive respect.
-I did what a lot of women do who are dealing with the aftermath of divorcing a narcissist.
-I rolled over and over and over playing nice doggy hoping that one day he would rub my belly, begin to co-parent civilly and we could put all the conflict behind us.
+I spent a couple of years capitulating, attempting to negotiate and fix the problems between us, believing that if I gave respect, I would eventually receive respect.
+I did what a lot of women who are dealing with the aftermath of divorcing a narcissist.
+I rolled over and over and over, playing nice doggy, hoping that one day he would rub my belly, begin to co-parent civilly, and we could put all the conflict behind us.
 You know, for the sake of our children.

 What Does Rolling Over Get You?

 You get nothing from all the effort you put into being civil with the narcissist.
 As long as you are in any type of relationship with a narcissist, you can bet the only person who will benefit from that relationship is the narcissist.